Zhylkaaa/vulkan_mlp/Readme.md

 - relu - Rectified linear unit
 - id - identity (not a layer actually, it's just omitted)
 - softmax - softmax function, not actually an activation function, but it's hear for sake of simplicity

-You can refer to `line 10,11,12 of main.cpp` for usage example.

 ## TODOs
 - Switch to using Tensor instead of VkBuffer